mhallin79/lillen/guides/microwave-oven.md

 ![control panel](images/microwave-oven-quick-reference-guide.png)

+## Manual
+The manufacturers operating manual is available as a [PDF download](/docs/microwave-oven.pdf).

-## Power Issues
+## Troubleshooting
+If the microwave oven will not power on follow the below steps.

-1. Ensure that external 240V is connected
+1. Ensure that external 240V is connected by ensuring the 230V light is lit on the [Battery and Water Control Panel](/guides/control-panel.md).

 ![external-240v](images/external-240v-indicator.jpg)

 2. Ensure that the 240v fuse has not tripped

-The 240V Fuse Box is located behind the driver seat.
+The 240V Fuse Box is mounted on the passenger couch behind the driver seat.

 ![240v-fuse-box](images/240v-fuse-box.jpg)

 The right fuse switch is for the microwave.

 ![fuse-switch](images/microwave-oven-fuse.jpg)

-## Manual
-The manufacturers operating manual is available as a [PDF download](/docs/microwave-oven.pdf) in addition the the above user guide.

 <a href="/#guides"><button class="nav-button"><i class="arrow arrow-left"></i> Back</button></a>